 All 26 participating sites are marked with bright blue and white signs.
-After dialing the phone number, 913-489-3423, use the attraction's unique extension, followed by the # key to hear a recorded explanation about the history of the site, facts and figures and more.
+After dialing the phone number, 913-489-3423, use the attraction's unique extension, followed by the # key to hear a recorded explanation about the history of the site, facts, figures, and more.

 You can also listen to the tours in the comfort of your home, simply by using your cell phone or going online.
 The audio files can also be downloaded at your leisure on our website here.

-**Please note some sites may be temporary closed or have limited hours due to COVID-19 however, you can still drive by them and listen to the audio tours.
+**Please note some sites may be temporarily closed or have limited hours due to COVID-19 however, you can still drive by them and listen to the audio tours.